ronaldoussoren/pyobjc/docs/api/module-objc.rst

 .. function:: protocolNamed(name)

+   :param str name: Name of a protocol
-   Returns a Protocol object for the named protocol.
-Raises :exc:`ProtocolError` when the protocol does not exist.
+   :returns: The protocol object for the named protocol.
+   :rtype: objc.formal_protocol
+   :raises ProtocolError: The protocol doesn't exist.

    This is the equivalent of ``@protocol(name)`` in Objective-C.